-Instead of setting up a 'community-based forum' the intent is to host a series of information briefings at key project milestones.
-These information sessions will cover key environmental management issues including construction impacts such as noise, vibration, dust and traffic management.
+Instead of setting up a 'community-based forum' the project team hosted a series of information sessions at key project milestones.
+These sessions covered key environmental management issues and construction impacts such as noise, vibration, dust and traffic management.

-These information sessions will be promoted to our extensive stakeholder database built-up from the engagement activities undertaken to date, as well as with the already established community groups in the area.
-This approach will provide ample opportunity for interested and impacted groups and individuals to stay informed and provide feedback whilst taking advantage of the established networks in the neighbourhood.
+These information sessions were promoted to our extensive stakeholder database built-up from the engagement activities undertaken to date, as well as with the already established community groups in the area.